Wytamma/wytamma.github.io/_posts/2020-08-09-hpc-rstudio.md

 ## Instructions

-Clone this repo into your home directory on the HPC.
+Clone [this](https://github.com/Wytamma/rstudio-hpc) repo into your home directory on the HPC.
+The repo contains the `bash` scripts needed to run Rstudio on the HPC.

 ```bash
 git clone https://github.com/Wytamma/rstudio-hpc.git && cd rstudio-hpc